pryn-kb/python-test/_episodes/02-variables.md

 *   Underscores at the start like `__alistairs_real_age` have a special meaning so we won't do that until we understand the convention.

-### Python is case-sensitive.

-*   Python thinks that upper- and lower-case letters are different, so `Name` and `name` are different variables.
-*   There are conventions for using upper-case letters at the start of variable names so we will use lower-case letters for now.

 ### Use meaningful variable names.

 Python doesn't care what you call variables as long as they obey the rules (alphanumeric characters and the underscore).\